TursiThePanda/Telegram_AI_Bot_2.0/README.md

     * Use the AI to generate entirely new, unique personas and environments on the fly.
 * **Secure Admin Panel**: A comprehensive, owner-only admin panel (`/admin`) allows for real-time monitoring, system status checks, and runtime toggling of core features.
 * **Persistent & Resilient**: User data, custom personas, and conversation states are persisted across bot restarts.
 Background tasks ensure stable operation.
+* **Persistent Rate-Limiting**: Protects the bot from spam by enforcing a persistent, per-user time limit between messages.
 * **[Optional & Pluggable NSFW Module](#content-moderation--nsfw-features)**: Includes a self-contained module for NSFW content that is designed for complete user and admin control.

 ---